Saugerties Hamlet Accident Causes Injuries to Four Drivers

 Unreasonable speed coupled with behind-the-wheel distraction can make for a lethal combination.
 While 2015 was, as we’ve discussed in a prior post, a particularly deadly year on US roads, reports from the first six months of 2016 show that this year is shaping up to be even more deadly.
 Safety officials regularly cite excessive speed for conditions and distracted driving as two of the top causes of fatal accidents, and speed amplifies the effects of driving while distracted.
 For example, when a driver spends five seconds with their eyes off the road while reading a text, their car will cover the length of a football field if they’re traveling at 55 mph.
 This is more than enough time to miss important information, such as an object entering the roadway, or a flag-waving roadside worker directing traffic.
 This sort of negligence can have costly consequences when it results in a serious accident, such as the recent incident in Glasco.

-If you’ve been injured in a crash in New York, find out if you may be owed money damages for your medical expenses, property damage, and lost wages by contacting the Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello for a consultation on your claims, with offices in Marlboro (845-236-4411) and Kingston (845-331-4100).
+If you’ve been injured in a crash in New York, find out if you may be owed money damages for your medical expenses, property damage, and lost wages by contacting the lawyers for car accidents at Rusk Wadlin Heppner & Martuscello for a consultation on your claims, with offices in Marlboro (845-236-4411) and Kingston (845-331-4100).